exercism/bash/exercises/practice/leap/.approaches/external-tools/content.md

 From a performance perspective, it takes more work (than builtin addition) to:

-* copy the environment and spawn a child process
+* copy the environment and spawn a child process,
-* connect the standard I/O channels
+* connect the standard I/O channels,
 * wait for the process to complete and capture the exit status.

 Particularly inside of a loop, be careful about invoking external tools as the cost can add up.